PCRinus/looties-backend/README.md

 ## Running locally

+First install the vscode extensions for a better dev experience.
+You can find them in the `.vscode/extensions.json` file.
+To install them, go to the Extensions tab, filter by Recommended and click on the `Workspace Recommendations` tab.
+[Docs if you need help](https://code.visualstudio.com/docs/editor/extension-marketplace#_extensions-view-filter-and-commands)

 Setup the environment variables.
 There is an `.env.example` file in the root of the project.
 Copy it and rename it to `.env`.
 Fill in the values.

 After you have Docker installed, run the following command: